Keray18/GemStone_Classification_App/README.md

 GitCLI
 ```

-You can install these dependencies using pip, Python's package manager.
+You can find these on Google and can download from the website.

 ## 5. Installation
 Follow these steps to install the required dependencies: